Currently on View

 13. Family trip to May Myo, drawing selfie poses at Kandawgyi botanical garden – including sky, water, tree and a man.

-14. ” In the end, but I’m alone.”
-(Kin Maung Yin) All the plains are yellow and the mountain is also yellow.
+14. ‘In the end, I’m alone’ (Kin Maung Yin) All the plains are yellow and the mountain is also yellow.
 And also, the sky is the golden color.
 There is a home alone.
 There is a dried dead tree, only it’s getting lonesome.
-Another
+Another world is golden color with a happy ending.
+Eventually, you will be only one.

-“Silent Moves” by Than Kyaw Htay
+‘Silent Moves’ by Than Kyaw Htay

 28 October – 22 November 2023